So you want to make money driving your car but you don’t want to carry people? What about delivering packages instead?

 Amazon Flex drivers are independent contractors.
 This means you’re not an Amazon employee.
-You can drive for other delivery apps to diversify your income if you want.
+You can drive with other delivery apps to diversify your income if you want.

 You can drive as often or little as you want with Amazon Flex.
 But you must drive your own vehicle.

 If you’ve been thinking about becoming a rideshare driver, you know that the onboarding requirements can be strict.
 Because you’re not driving people around, joining Amazon Flex can be easier.

 As of January 2019, these are the requirements to be a Flex driver.
 You must: